usc-ctin583/usc-ctin583.github.io/README.md

 Fork this GitHub repo to build upon this course or create next year's website.

 ## Credits and References
-This website was created by Debbie.
-Reach Debbie at yuend@usc.edu.
+Thank you to prior instructors who helped shape this course.
+This website was created by Debbie (yuend@usc.edu).